NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 when they operate outside the Reno-friendly region.

-This notion of a linear throughput ratio is similar to that of Reno under an asynchronous loss model where packet loss is independent of individual flow rates and thus flows with different RTTs experience loss events at different times.
-However, under a synchronous loss model, flows with different RTTs experience loss events at the same time and thus have different packet loss rates.
-Under this model, the throughput ratio of Reno flows with different RTTs is quadratically proportional to the inverse of their RTT ratio {{XHR04}}.
+This notion of a linear throughput ratio is similar to that of Reno under an asynchronous loss model where flows with different RTTs have the same packet loss rate but experience loss events at different times.
+However, under a synchronous loss model, where flows with different RTTs experience loss events at the same time but have different packet loss rates, the throughput ratio of Reno flows with different RTTs is quadratically proportional to the inverse of their RTT ratio {{XHR04}}.

 CUBIC always ensures a linear throughput ratio independent of the